maus-me/woopmotd/README.md

 - Multiple MOTD sections (array) merged into one dialog
 - Shown automatically on player login
 - Client hotkey (default Shift+Y) to open MOTD any time (configurable in Controls)
-- Public command /motd to open the dialog
 - Admin command /woopmotd reload to reload config
+- Scrollable VTML dialog with dark inset panel and localized close button

+## Upcoming Features
 - Live config reload on file changes (debounced)
-- Scrollable VTML dialog with dark inset panel and localized close button
+- Public command /motd to open the dialog

 ## Server Configuration
 A config file woopmotd.json is created in your mod config directory at first run.
 Example: